2024 scaba Spring Contest: Brighton, Sunday 3rd March Dartford

-Secretaries are reminded that all bands must use a Nationally accredited registry.
-Bands and players that are not nationally registered may only compete in the Ungraded section.
+Secretaries are reminded that all graded bands must use a Nationally accredited registry.
+Bands and players that are not nationally registered may compete as ‘Ungraded’ section.

 scaba Contesting and Registration Rules

 1. Registration of Players

 1.1 Any band registered with an accredited national Registry (viz: Brass Band Players Ltd (BBP), Welsh Registry, Scottish Registry) must use that Registry to enter scaba contests.
 The band may not use more than one accredited registry unless they comply with the rules governing day transfers.

 1.2 Connected bands (e.g. “B” bands or any other subsidiary band except Youth Bands) must be wholly independently registered.
 The connected bands must both use the same accredited Registry.

 1.3 All players competing in the Championship, First, Second, Third and Fourth Sections must be registered no later than the Friday, 9 days before the contest.

 2.1 Youth bands are not required to register their players, whose age must be under nineteen (19) years old.
 As of the day of their 19th birthday such players shall be deemed ineligible to play in any contest with a youth band except in accordance with rule 6.2.